Mikkel-Coder/gocryptfs_u2f_pammount/README.md

     #mount_max = 1000
     ```

 2. Configure `pam_mount.conf`: [source][1]
-    In `/etc/security/pam_mount.conf.xml` add a new volume tag at the end of the file, and then configure then logout and umount tags.
-Please see **[INSERT GITHUB EXAMPLE REF OF `pam_mount.conf.xml]**.
-Remember to change the username.
+    In `/etc/security/pam_mount.conf.xml`, add a new volume tag at the end of the file.
+Configure the logout and umount tags.
+Replace `your_username_here` with the actual username:
-    ```
+    ```xml
     ...

     <!-- requires ofl from hxtools to be present -->